Neo23x0/Raccine/README.md

 - 0.5.3 - Batch installer
 - 0.6.0 - Additional checks for `bcdedit.exe /set {default} bootstatuspolicy ignoreallfailures` and `bcdedit.exe /set {default} recoveryenabled no`
 - 0.7.0 - Additional checks for `powershell.exe` and `win32_shadowcopy` or a list of encoded commands
+- 0.7.1 - Improvements by @JohnLaTwC
+- 0.7.2 - Using abolsute paths in registry patches

 ## Installation